pubkey/rxdb/docs-src/docs/fulltext-search.md

-## Benefits
+## Benefits of using a local fulltext search

-1. Efficient Search Capabilities
+1. Efficient Search and Indexing

 The plugin utilizes the [FlexSearch library](https://github.com/nextapps-de/flexsearch), known for its speed and memory efficiency.
 This ensures that search operations are performed quickly, even with large datasets.
 The search engine can handle multi-field queries, partial matching, and complex search operations, providing users with highly relevant results.